Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/4_Do_Ping/README-EN.md

 ## Activity
 Let's quickly check if the Access Point 📳 M5Core2 Module is available doing __Ping__.
 It has a handy default IP address 📮 of 192.168.4.1, which is perfect for getting started!
+It would be fun to share our ID cards and find out who our classmates are connected to.

 ## Code Example